Sparse Channel Estimation in Wideband Systems with Geometric Sequence Decomposition: Method of GSD-SCE

-Because GSD-SCE extracts the channel parameters directly from the sequence of pilots, it enables us to reconstruct the error-free channel of the whole bandwidth as long as the pilot estimation is not distorted. \eqref{ch} indicates that the only source of the error in the GSD-SCE scheme is phase ambiguity.
+\begin{rem} Under an ideal assumption of perfect pilot estimation, GSD-SCE can lead to the error-free channel reconstruction of the whole bandwidth.
+In this case, the only source of the error in the GSD-SCE scheme is phase ambiguity as indicated in \eqref{ch}.
 It occurs when the excess delay happens to be large such that $\angle \mathbf{r}[l]$ stretches out of the range of $[-2\pi,0)$.
 Therefore, the error-free channel estimation is achieved if the following inequality is satisfied: